Joe-zsc/April-AE/README.md

-# APRIL

-We are in the process of organizing the code, and shall release our codes upon acceptance of our paper, for reproduction of the results.
+# APRIL: Autonomous Pentesting framework based on ReInforcement Learning

+## Introduction

+This repository (April-AE) is a subproject of [April](https://github.com/Joe-zsc/April) (comming soon), and is also a simplified implementation of the paper.
+In this work, we proposed a novel framework to train pentesting agents that are scalable and transferable in large action spaces.

+## Getting Started

-## Installation
+### Installation

 Start by checking out the repository: